Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Methods

 \subsubsection{Qualitative Data Analysis}

 We conducted qualitative coding using reflexive thematic analysis~\cite{clarke_thematic_2017, braun2019reflecting, byrne_worked_2022, cairns_qualitative_2008}.
 Five authors completed three iterative rounds of inductive coding: in the first two rounds, interviews P1–P10 were double‑coded in rotating pairs, followed by consensus meetings to refine the codebook (details in \autoref{app:interview}).
 In the final round, all interviews (P1–P13) and open‑ended survey responses (U1–U43) were coded or recoded by one researcher and reviewed by their pair, with disagreements resolved through discussion.
-Our aim was not to establish ground truth but to surface nuance, so we focused on coder agreement about whether a quote fit a code rather than calculating intercoder reliability~\cite{oconnor_intercoder_2020, mcdonald_reliability_2019}, consistent with interpretivist qualitative analysis~\cite{braun2019reflecting}.
+Our aim was not to establish a single, hegemonic interpretation but to surface multiple interpretive perspectives, so we focused on coder agreement about whether latent analysis of a quote supported the assigned code rather than calculating intercoder reliability~\cite{oconnor_intercoder_2020, mcdonald_reliability_2019}, consistent with interpretivist qualitative analysis~\cite{braun2019reflecting}.